 Aspiring LPNs need to complete a diploma or certificate program in practical nursing, while aspiring RNs need an associate's or bachelor's degree in nursing.
-Prerequisites for admission into these nursing programs include courses in anatomy, physiology and microbiology.
-Although nursing courses vary from one nursing school to another, most schools focus on the same core subject areas.
+Although nursing courses can vary, most schools focus on the same core subject areas.
 In addition, a supervised clinical experience and hands-on practice during courses are common across all programs for aspiring LPNs and RNs.

 Both LPNs and RNs have to get state licensure to work in the nursing field.
 LPNs have to pass the NCLEX-PN, while RNs have to pass the NCLEX-RN.
 Several optional specialty certifications are available for nurses as well.